 1.6 Short Examples

-Let’s look at our two numbers above, call them \(x\) = 5827, and \(y\) = 0.0365.
+Taking two numbers that we used earlier, let \(x\) = 5827, and \(y\) = 0.0365.
 The product is \(x\times y =\) 212.6855, which can be verified by straightforward multiplication using pencil and paper, if you want to take the time.
-Now let’s compute this product using logarithms.
-Here, we’ll use a computer to do the work,4 where the function log10(a) below produces the Base 10 logarithm of the number a:
+But now let’s compute this product using logarithms.
+Here, we’ll use a computer to do the work,4 where the function log10(a) below produces the Base 10 logarithm of the number a to a high degree of precision:

 x = 5827